DIY Property Tax Protest vs Hiring a Consultant in Texas

 The Bottom Line

-If your commercial property is worth less than $500,000 and you have time and basic real estate knowledge, DIY can work fine.
-File the protest, pull some comps from county records, and present your case.
+If your commercial property is worth less than $500,000 and you have time, basic real estate knowledge, and a willingness to learn the process — DIY works.
+File the protest, pull comparable data from county records, and make your case.
+The worst that happens is you get no reduction and you’ve lost a few hours.

-If your property is worth $1 million or more, the math overwhelmingly favors hiring a consultant.
-The improvement in evidence quality, the experience navigating the hearing process, and the time you get back are worth far more than the contingency fee.
+If your property is worth $1 million or more, uses income-based valuation, or sits in a high-volume county with sophisticated appraisal staff — the math overwhelmingly favors a contingency consultant.
+The evidence quality, the hearing experience, and the time you get back are worth far more than 30% of savings you might not have achieved on your own.

 Ready to protest your assessment?